fwinkelbauer/BuildPipeline.Cake/README.md

 A list of all tools which are used by Cake.Mug can be found [here](Cake.Mug.Tools/Content/tools.cake).
 You can skip the load operation for the Cake.Mug.Tools package if all specified tools are reachable through the `PATH` environment variable.
 This can for example be achieved by installing all tools through [Chocolatey](http://chocolatey.org/).

-**Note:** You have to install the VSMetrics power tool (e.g. for [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48213)) in order to use the VSMetrics task.
-This task is included in the Analyze task, see below.

 ## Conventions / Configuration

 Cake.Mug can be configured through several parameters.
 All configuration has to be done before the `Initialize` task is called.
 The basic conventions used by Cake.Mug are specified in [configuration.cake](Cake.Mug/Content/configuration.cake), e.g.: